FernandoBasso/devnotes/content/Definitions/ACID Properties of Relation Databases.md

 ---
 ## Intro

-ACID stands for Atomicity, Consitency, Isolation and Durability.
+ACID stands for Atomicity, Consistency, Isolation and Durability.

 ### Atomicity